openstack/swift/doc/source/deployment_guide.rst

                                                          GET/HEAD and return with the
                                                          first successful response.
 In
                                                          the EC case, this parameter only
-                                                         effects an EC HEAD as an EC GET behaves differently. concurrency_timeout                     conn_timeout     This parameter controls how long to wait before firing off the
+                                                         affects an EC HEAD as an EC GET behaves differently. concurrency_timeout                     conn_timeout     This parameter controls how long to wait before firing off the
                                                          next concurrent_get thread.
 A
-                                                         value of 0 would we fully concurrent any other number will stagger the
+                                                         value of 0 would we fully concurrent, any other number will stagger the
                                                          firing of the threads.
 This number
                                                          should be between 0 and node_timeout.